YeshwanthrajG/Soil-Image-Classification/README.md

 # 🧪 Soil Image Classification

 This repository contains a soil classification project using image data and machine learning techniques.
-This project is built under the Annam AI Soil Challenge hosted on Kaggle
+This project is built under the Annam AI Soil Challenge hosted on Kaggle platform.

 ---